Missed call: As activism

 During the Indian anti-corruption movement in 2011, citizens could pledge support to Anna Hazare's campaign through a Zipdial number.
 The number received 4.5 million calls, which significantly outpaced the number of Facebook likes and Twitter retweets that the campaign's posts received online.

 In January 2013, a protest was organized against high mobile internet rates in Bangladesh, in which protesters simultaneously exchanged millions of missed calls in an effort to overload the cellular network.

 In 2014, India's Aam Aadmi Party used missed call numbers for a recruitment campaign.
 In less than a month, the line was used to recruit 700,000 new members.

 On 31 January 2016, Indian Prime Minister Narendra Modi's monthly radio address Mann Ki Baat became available by phone through a missed call number.
 A government official stated that from 31 January to 23 February 2016, over 30 million calls were made to the number, and 20 million unique calls were returned.

 Spam

 Missed calls have also been used for fraudulent purposes in a scam known as "Wangiri" or "one ring and cut" (from Japanese ワン切り).
 A scammer leaves a missed call using an international premium rate phone number, trying to lure the recipient into calling back and thus being charged.

+Decline in popularity

+By the 2010s, the practice of missed calling had begun to decline in India, as cheaper smartphones and mobile broadband plans became more ubiquitous.
+In 2014, Zipdial had been increasingly used for campaigns by e-commerce companies such as Amazon and Flipkart to advertise their mobile apps, targeting new smartphone users still familiar with missed calling.
+The 2016 launch of Jio—which offered competitively-priced plans and devices on a national LTE network (including coverage in both urban and rural regions), and launch offers with large amounts of free data allotments—triggered a significant growth in mobile broadband usage in the country, a price war between its established rivals, and the increased use of internet video, e-commerce, social networking services, and messaging apps.

+The increasing ubiquity of smartphones prompted advertisers to shift away from missed calling, as digital and social media marketing campaigns became more viable in the market.
+In September 2016, Zipdial was shut down by Twitter as part of layoffs, leading to the closure of the company's engineering centre in Bangalore.